Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 As you’re dealing with detailing work, it comes without saying that handling possesses utter importance.
 This might be a little difficult to understand until you get a test run out of it.

-But there are some important considerations, like the weight of the product, good handles with grip pads included.
+But there are some important considerations, like the weight of the product, and good handles with grip pads included.
 These should give you an approximate idea of what you’re getting into.

 • Electronics